Are Flying Squirrels And Sugar Gliders The Same

 Flying squirrels and sugar gliders have different native habitats.
 Flying squirrels are found in various parts of the world, including North America, Europe, and Asia.
 They inhabit forests and woodlands, where they build nests in tree cavities.
 Sugar gliders, on the other hand, are native to Australia, New Guinea, and Indonesia.
 They thrive in tropical rainforests and woodlands, clinging to trees and gliding from branch to branch.

-See also Female Or Male Sugar Glider Nicer
+See also Sugar Glider Stuffed Animal

 Social Behavior